RECESS & PLAYGROUND RESOURCE CENTER

 According to a recent study by the University of Missouri, “In the Zone: An Investigation into Physical Activity during Recess on Traditional Versus Zoned Playgrounds”, researchers found that zoning a playground with specific games improves a child’s chance of engagement and increases physical activity by 10%.
 Co-author Jill Barnas reports, “By reworking traditional recess games to be more vigorous, children are able to increase their physical activity in a really easy way, improving their health and doing better in school”.
 Fit and Fun Playscapes recognizes the importance of social and wellness aids and graphics as well.
 We enjoy turning these features into a custom playground/recess design.

-Fit and Fun Playscapes is the only recess stencil company with professional designers on staff that can design a plan of your playground showing our recess stencil games transposed over an image of your playground area, complete in full color.
-Zoning recess spaces–as well as other planning considerations including points of access, buffer areas between games, etc–all factor into a well-organized playground/recess environment.
+Fit and Fun Playscapes is the only playground stencil company with professional designers on staff that can design a plan of your playground showing our reusable stencil games transposed over an image of your playground or park area, complete in full color.
+We can help you turn your playground or recess area into a colorful, safe, and interactive environment that is thoughtful, inclusive, and well-planned.
+Zoning recess spaces–as well as other planning considerations including points of access, buffer areas between games, etc–all factor into a well-organized playground/ recess environment.
+We can help you brainstorm ideas, enhance your options, meet your budget, and bring your vision to life!

 Schedule a FREE Consultation!